All Episodes

 I don't care.

-You're you're probably right that more people are now aware of what they're doing and who they are and what their real agenda is, but it's not stopping them, because they don't care about public opinion.
+You're probably right that more people are now aware of what they're doing and who they are and what their real agenda is, but it's not stopping them because they don't care about public opinion, except when it supports them.

-When public opinion does not support them, they say screw it.
+When public opinion does not support them, they say, screw it.

 But they're not moved by it.

-They're they're they're not changed by public.
+They're not changed by public opinion.

-That's why I made mention earlier today there's a Bloomberg news column written by a well known lefty named Dave Weigel.
+There's a Bloomberg News column written by a well-known lefty named Dave Weigel.

-And he's looked at some marist university polling data about this situation in Indiana.
+And he's looked at some Marist university polling data about this situation in Indiana.

 And it is horrible for the Democrats.